 To craft this strategy, Dominion engaged a Core Advisory Team made up of a diverse group of stakeholders from a state government agency, an environmental organization, local community representatives, research and educational institutions, and a solar installation company.

-The advisory team participated in four training sessions in the spring of 2015 to help develop a common understanding of the electric grid, the distribution system, the economics of solar, and soft costs.
-Advisors received basic training in the areas of transmission and distribution grids, generation resources and technologies, solar program models, market and regulatory issues affecting deployment, and the current status of solar in Dominion’s service territory.
-The advisory team helped review and guide the project’s four technical studies and developed a consensus framework.
-The training modules established a common foundation of technical and regulatory understanding for the project’s advisory team.
+The Core Advisory Team participated in four training sessions in the spring of 2015 to help develop a common understanding of the electric grid, the distribution system, the economics of solar, and soft costs.
+Advisors received basic training in the areas of transmission and distribution grids, generation resources and technologies, solar program models, market and regulatory issues affecting deployment, and the scientific and engineering aspects of solar PV, including the evolution of solar panel technology within the previous 20 years.
+The following training materials established a common foundation of technical and regulatory understanding for the Core Advisory Team:

 This presentation provides an introduction to electric power and the electric utility industry.